-To assist local units of government, development corporations, and other economic development organizations in planning for and preparing local detailed economic development project planning studies.
+To assist local units of government, development corporations, and other economic development organizations in planning for and preparing local detailed community economic development project planning studies.

-The Commission staff has provided technical assistance in the conduct of resident surveys of consumer shopping preferences; the preparation of market feasibility studies; the preparation of industry retention surveys; the preparation of industry attraction studies; the preparation, distribution, and updating of community economic profiles for communities throughout the Region, as well as providing electronic copies of these profiles through the World Wide Web; the provision of assistance in relocating businesses and residential dwellings; the preparation, distribution, and updating of a directory of industrial and business parks in the Region; and the identification of public- and private-sector resources for the creation of economic development and housing programs.
+The Commission staff has provided technical assistance in the conduct of resident surveys of consumer shopping preferences; the preparation of market feasibility studies; the preparation of industry retention surveys; the preparation of industry attraction studies; the preparation, distribution, and updating of community economic profiles for communities throughout the Region, as well as providing electronic copies of these profiles on the Commission's website; the provision of assistance in relocating businesses and residential dwellings; the preparation of a flood mitigation plan and an all hazards mitigation plan for Kenosha County, the preparation, distribution, and updating of a directory of industrial and business parks in the Region; and the identification of public- and private-sector resources for the creation of economic development and housing programs.

-Economic development project planning services are intended to assist with the implementation of economic development programs that are undertaken by local units of government.
+Economic development project planning services are intended to assist with the implementation of community economic development programs that are undertaken by local units of government.
 The products that are developed have widespread use within the Region.

-During 2003, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations in planning for and implementing economic development project planning studies.
-In addition, the series of community economic profiles will be revised and made available through the World Wide Web.
+During 2005, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations in planning for and implementing economic development project planning studies.
+In addition, the series of community economic profiles will be made available through the Commission's website.

-Oral presentations and discussions with groups, local officials, and other citizens; telephone and in-person consultations; letter correspondence; community economic profiles; and preparation of economic development planning staff memorandums.
+Oral presentations and discussions with groups, local officials, and other citizens; telephone and in-person consultations; letter correspondence; community economic profiles; and preparation of community assistance planning reports and economic development planning staff memorandums.